 These are all great questions and there are answers to them.
 We must first realize that just because someone has the title of Rabbi it does not mean they know everything there is to know about the Noahide Laws.
 In fact in many cases it is the exact opposite.

-The article below is actually taken from one of the Lesson Texts from the Noahide Laws Course being taught by Yeshiva Pirchei Shoshanim in the Noahide Nations Academy of Shem.
-Rabbi Bloomenstiel is the Director of the program offered and at the present time the instructor for the course.
-He is a poskim and is an expert in the area of Torah Laws both Jewish and Noahide.
+The article below is actually taken from one of the Lesson Texts from the Noahide Laws & Life Cycle Course in the Noahide Nations Academy of Shem.

 This article was written by Rabbi Avraham Chaim Bloomenstiel who is a posek (Judge) and therefore an expert in Torah Halacha (Law).